danielfoehrKn/kubeswitch/README.md

 ```
 $ switch -h
 Usage:
   -kubeconfig-directory directory containing the kubeconfig files.
-Default is ~/.kube/switch
+Default is ~/.kube
   -kubeconfig-name only shows kubeconfig files with exactly this name.
 Defaults to 'config'.
   -executable-path path to the 'switch' executable.
 If unset tries to use 'switch' from the path.
   -help shows available flags.
+  clean removes all the temporary kubeconfig files created in the directory ~/.kube/switch_tmp.
 ```

 This is part of the directory tree of how I order my `kubeconfig` files.